deatrich/linux-home-server/web-server.md

 safely configuring them, without depending on deliberately loose initial configurations that shield you from necessary details.

+## Disabling IPv6 Access to the Apache Daemon

 If you want to configure Apache to listen only for IPv4 connections, then alter */etc/apache2/ports.conf* and change instances of *Listen PORTNUMBER* to *Listen 0.0.0.0:PORTNUMBER*.
 You will also need to change site